geekofweek/homeassistant/README.md

 # Overview
 My personal [Home Assistant](https://home-assistant.io) configurations with 300+ automations.
 These are my active automations and configurations that I use every day.
-Updated frequently as I add more device and come up with more and more complicated ways to do simple tasks.
+Updated frequently as I add more devices and come up with more and more complicated ways to do simple tasks.

 Home Assistant Version: 0.77.2